sugarkube/sugarkube/ROADMAP.md

 * Create _generated_values.yaml files
 * Create `backend.tf` files to allow terraform be backed by different backends
   * Don't assume S3.
 This should be configurable too.
-* Implement cluster diffing so we can install only those kapps that need installing and to destroy those that need removing

 **0.4.0**:
 * Work on bootstrapping before running a provisioner